-Let me make it clear from the get go.
+I’ll be sure to make it clear from the get-go.
 There is no such thing as Intel or AMD RAM.
-People new to PC building and components often get confused regarding whether an AMD RAM would be compatible on an Intel PC and vice versa, and whether there is a comparison between Intel vs AMD RAM.
+People new to PC building and components often need clarification regarding whether an AMD RAM would be compatible with an Intel PC and vice versa and whether there is a comparison between Intel vs. AMD RAM.

-The bottom line is no. There is NO difference between an Intel vs AMD RAM.
+The bottom line is no. There is NO difference between Intel vs. AMD RAM.
 They both are the same.
-Therefore, you CAN use a RAM installed on your AMD PC on an Intel PC and vice versa.
+Therefore, you CAN use the RAM installed on your AMD PC on an Intel PC and vice versa.

-RAM is differentiated by their type and frequency.
-Type includes the DDR generation and frequency indicates the speed.
+Their type and frequency differentiate RAM.
+Type includes the DDR generation, and frequency indicates the speed.

-While the CPU brand DOES NOT require a proprietary RAM or a brand specific RAM, there are certain specifications for RAM that may differ between the choice of Intel or AMD CPU you have.
+While the CPU brand DOES NOT require a proprietary RAM or a brand-specific RAM, certain specifications for RAM may differ between the choice of Intel or AMD CPU you have.

-When it comes to determining what RAM is compatible with your PC, the motherboard specifications are generally the more important consideration as compared to the CPU.
+When determining what RAM is compatible with your PC, the motherboard specifications are generally the more important consideration than the CPU.

 Both Intel and AMD CPUs Utilize the Same RAM

-In order to determine what type of RAM your PC in general and your CPU in particular can support, you can have a look at the specifications for the processor and the motherboard you have.
+To determine what type of RAM your PC, in general, and your CPU, in particular, can support, you can look at the specifications for the processor and the motherboard you have.

-You can see here that this CPU supports DDR4 RAM with a frequency upto 3200 MHz (base frequency NOT overclocked).
+You can see here that this CPU supports DDR4 RAM with a frequency of up to 3200 MHz (base frequency NOT overclocked).

-Similarly, have a look at the specification for Intel Core i7-11700
+Similarly, have a look at the specification for the Intel Core i7-11700.

-Nowhere in the specifications for these two AMD and Intel CPUs can you see that they require a separate brand specific RAM.
+Nowhere in the specifications for these two AMD and Intel CPUs can you see that they require separate brand-specific RAM.

-In fact, they both clearly make mention of the TYPE and FREQUENCY of the RAM sticks they support.
+They both mention the TYPE and FREQUENCY of the RAM sticks they support.

-What this means is that if you were switching your RAM installed in the AMD Ryzen 5 5600x over to the PC with the Intel Core i7 11700, it would be a 100% compatible.
+This means switching your RAM installed in the AMD Ryzen 5 5600x over to the PC with the Intel Core i7 11700 would be 100% compatible.

 Also Read: Which Intel and AMD CPUs Support DDR5 RAM?